jankaszel/hyperwell-thesis/chapters/implementation.md

 Technically, this has major implications for the resulting architecture of such a system.
 Fundamentally, clients can't arbitrarily serve content via HTTP and DNS---at least, not without a substantial amount of device-specific configuration.
 Hence, independent and decentralized publishing via HTTP is no viable approach and other protocols should be considered.
 Protocols such as IPFS and Dat recently gained experimental support in several web browsers[^opera-ipfs], but as major web browsers---Google Chrome, Apple Safari, and Mozilla Firefox---still have a joint market share of about 86%[^market-share], widespread adoption of such protocols is still a long time in the coming.

-With WebRTC[^webrtc], however, the W3C offers a solution for realizing quasi-P2P applications built upon Web technologies. (encryption, discovery via ICE/STUN/TURN).
-The WebSocket[^websocket] protocol has proven itself much more stable and reliable and in the end led to a gateway-supported solution that bridges WebSocket connections into the Hyperswarm network.
+With WebRTC[^webrtc], however, the W3C offers a solution for realizing decentralized communication in applications that are built upon web technologies. (_TODO:_ encryption, discovery via ICE/STUN/TURN).
+The WebSocket[^websocket] protocol has proven itself more stable and reliable during my testing and in the end led to a gateway-supported solution that bridges WebSocket connections into the Hyperswarm network.

 Integrating with the stack of Web technologies at hand, both the peer application running locally as well as the browser integration have been written in the JavaScript programming language.
 Modern versions of JavaScript---most notably, ECMAScript 7[^ecma7]---are widely supported by modern Web browsers.
 With the Node.js[^nodejs] JavaScript runtime, applications written in JavaScript can be executed locally via the V8 JavaScript runtime[^v8] developed by Google for the Chrome browser.

-_TODO:_ Use Hyperswarm as a decentralized networking solution for swarming, and a WebRTC bridge to connect to browser clients.
+_TODO:_ Use Hyperswarm as a decentralized networking solution for swarming, and a WebRTC bridge to connect to browser clients [@frazee2019].

 _TODO:_ Use Hypermerge as a CRDT-equipped data structure backed by the Hypercore append-only log.
 Integrates with Hyperswarm to exchange changes with peers operating on copies of the same data structure and merge changes automatically and conflict-free.

 * Introduce the terms of repositories (collections of notebooks) and documents (notebooks), and distinguish them from a single annotation.

-Implemented a HTTP-like protocol based on Protocol Buffers[^protocol-buffers].
+Implemented a HTTP-like protocol based on Protocol Buffers[^protocol-buffers], as explained in @sec:thick:protocols.

 _TODO:_ Extending the Recogito UI has been possible, but required a lot of effort because of complicated tooling around the Scala-based backend.
 Hence, all extensions, such as the resource discovery mechanism detailed in @sec:thick:discovery, were designed as standalone modules and bundled appropriately.

-In the following, I will outline two characteristic contributions of this approach: First, a novel, HTTP-like protocol was intended to enable client-server connections over multiplexed duplex socket connections.
+In the following, I will outline two characteristic contributions of this approach: First, a novel, HTTP-like protocol was created to enable client-server connections over multiplexed duplex socket connections.
 This protocol leverages the Protocol Buffers standard and is detailed in @sec:thick:protocols.
-Second, as peers within the network transfer data without higher-level supernodes, a flat hierarchy is established.
+Second, as peers within the network transfer data without higher-level supernodes—despite an overlay network—, a flat hierarchy is established.
 An approach for announcing work on particular resources with the intention of collaboration is described in @sec:thick:discovery.
 By establishing a new protocol for retrieving annotations from a distributed network, browsers need to be provided with libraries to support these protocols---one such library, a Software Development Kit (SDK), for integrating client applications, is detailed in @sec:thick:sdk.

 The approach of the first version, however, had several severe drawbacks.
 While an in-depth evaluation of this thesis' contributions will be discussed far below in @sec:discussion, I will give an outline of these drawbacks in the following @sec:thick:issues.